 A tourist is expected to get very thrilling adventure during this tour since these primates can only be seen in Uganda, Rwanda and Congo in the whole of east Africa

-Expect to gain a high level of physical fitness because this trek requires a person to move for over four hours which may seem tiring but gets you physically fit.
+Expect to gain a high level of physical fitness.
+This is because this trek requires a person to move for over four hours.
+This may seem hectic but it is worthwhile.